Current Itinerary for

 We will now fly from Nelson to Wellington rather than take the day to drive to Picton and get the ferry.
 On arrival at Wellington, we will stay at the airport hotel so we can drop our bags and go into downtown.

 The main sights would be the cable car and the Beehive, the common name for the Parliament building.
 Then maybe drive to Mount Victoria lookout and a tour of the Weta workshop, Peter Jackson’s company.
+There is also Zealandia, a walking bush walk in the Wellington suburbs.

 There is also the Te Papa Museum where you can experience an earthquake!